aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 ### Container orchestration

-Container orchestration is the act of managing a variable amount of **container instances** and assigning them to **container hosts.**
+Container orchestration is the act of managing a variable amount of **container instances** and assigning them to **container hosts** as well as availability, reliability, and graceful failover if container hosts go down.

 - **container instances**: Individual ephemeral containers
-- **container hosts**: the underlying EC2 instances that run multiple containers at a time in a ReplicaSet for availability and redundancy.
+- **container hosts**: the underlying EC2 instances with preinstalled container runtimes that run multiple containers at a time in a ReplicaSet for availability and redundancy.